chernistry/e2a/README.md

 ## AI Integration

-E²A integrates AI to assist with exception analysis and policy validation, designed to reduce manual triage time.
+E²A integrates AI to assist with exception analysis, automated resolution, and policy validation, designed to reduce manual triage time and automate common operational tasks.

 ### AI Exception Analyst
 Analyzes logistics exceptions and generates: